alecheckert/nflows/README.md

 Example implementation of normalizing flows in numpy

 ## TODO
- - Serialize/deserialize Models
+ - Affine coupling layers
- - Optimization procedure
+ - Guaranteed-invertible version of PlanarFlow (see end of Rezende & Mohamed 2015)